PanDAWMS/panda-docs/docs/source/advanced/job_retry_module.rst

 ===================================

 Jobs can fail for different reasons.
-The Job Retry Module grately simplifies operations by taking actions based on error codes/messages.
+The Job Retry Module greatly simplifies operations by taking actions based on error codes/messages.

 Actions
 --------